jldowns/vatic-docker/README.md

 ## SETUP

 In the directory where you want to run the docker command create a directory called 'data'.
-In that directory create a directory called 'video_in'.
-In the 'video_in' directory put the video that you want to annotate.
+In that directory create a directory called 'videos_in'.
+In the 'videos_in' directory put the video that you want to annotate.

 In the 'data' directory create a text file called 'labels.txt'.
 Put all the object types that you want to label on the first line seperated by spaces.
 So for example, if you are going to annotate people and cars put one line in 'labels.txt' that has 'people cars'.